Kevin-Jay-Roberts21/axon-research-app-downloads/README.md

 ![Alt text](images/plot_time_and_space_shots_page.png)

 ### Additional Info
-There are 4 tabs in this page.
+There are 4 tabs on this page.
 The first 3 tabs describe the 3 models (HH, SC, and DC), their circuits diagrams, and their corresponding model equations and boundary/initial conditions.
-Finally, the Variable Descriptions tab provides a detailed explaination of each variable used in the equations, as well as other important equation relationships.
+Finally, the Variable Descriptions tab provides a detailed explanation of each variable used in the equations, as well as other important equation relationships.

 ![Alt text](images/additional_info_page.png)